Yanwei-S-Z/Calculus-A-First-Course/README.md

 # Calculus-A-First-Course
-PDF document of the book
+PDF document
+It has all 11 chapters of the book, with **answers**.
+It's the textbook of Alberta high school course Math 31.